The Future of Liberty

 Mitch Daniels (00:36:54):

-I think that's really central.
-And I suppose regardless the outcome, two weeks from today, the question in front of the country will be, is this a cult of personality or can someone fashion, which I don't think is evident yet, the fusion or the set of ideas and principles that hold this newly emergent coalition together.
+I think that’s really central.
+I suppose regardless of the outcome, two weeks from today, the question in front of the country will be, is this a cult of personality or can someone fashion, which I don’t think is evident yet, the fusion or the set of ideas and principles that hold this newly emergent coalition together.

 David Keene (00:37:27):